 Words have meanings, but meanings are dictated –like everything else by those with power.
-Words play a critical role in articulating reality and that means reality is a subset of linguistics, and agency.
+Words play a critical role in articulating reality and that means reality is a subset of linguistics and agency.
 No word is innocent in the hands of power, yet every word is dangerous when applied to the oppressed.

 Language in itself is an unstable vehicle, which in the hands of the modern sophist has the potential to mislead.
 It is naive to ignore the significance of linguistics and the utter need to engage this ignored discourse in Pan-African studies.
-And just like there is a body, which monitors and controls the English language we need such a dedicate discourse serving our linguistic interest.
+And just like there is a body, which monitors and controls the English language we need such a dedicated discourse serving our linguistic interests.
 While some words such as ‘good’ and ‘bad’ can be mapped across the global language spectrum, the ideological attachment to terms needs also to be mapped to favor the speaker, regardless of the language spoken.

 To speak means to be in a position to use a certain syntax, to grasp the morphology of this or that language, but it means above all to assume a culture, to support the weight of a civilization. — Frantz Fanon

 Muslims behaving badly are Islamist, so what are Christians behaving badly?
 But what they do is flood us with useless terms knowing it is not in the nature of the majority to question them.
 Clearly, “terrorists” and “Islamists” are so subjective to only be useful as political terms to be used in unilateral assaults against Muslim people.